will123195/oreo/README.md

 })
 ```

-Insert new rows into related tables:
+Insert multiple rows into related tables in a single transaction:
 ```js
 db.book.insert({
   title: 'On the Road',